-The Copperworks Team
+Copperworks Leadership Team

-Jason Parker, Owner/Distiller
+Jason Parker, Co-Founder/President

 Jason was raised in Kentucky and may have a touch of bourbon in his blood.

-Micah Nutt, Owner/Distiller
+Micah Nutt, Co-Founder/Distiller

-Micah is a skilled and passionate home brewer.
+Micah is a skilled and technical home brewer.
 Introduced to the craft in the 1980s by his brother, Micah eventually constructed an efficient all-electric basement brewery.
 As a software engineer, he set out to fully automate the process with computer control.
 But the solid-state relays, thermistors, and painstakingly soldered circuit boards were abandoned after he realized that brewing is more fun when done the old-fashioned way.

-Jeff Kanof, Vice President
+Jeff Kanof, Co-Owner/Vice President

 Jeff is a recovering attorney, having left his law firm job in New York City for the Northwest to focus on his passion for fine spirits.
 He cut his teeth in Seattle by helping to launch Letterpress Distilling.